-Bacteria grows on our skin in the trillions but some of us are irresistible dessert trays for mosquitoes and they will come after you when they smell your body odour.
+Bacteria grow on our skin in the trillions but some of us are irresistible dessert trays for mosquitoes and they will come after you when they smell your body odor.

 Some of their favorites are lactic acid, ammonia, carboxylic acid, and octenol (present in human breath and sweat).
 Mosquitoes are especially drawn to carbon dioxide.

 The more you emit, the more attractive you are to them.

 Larger people naturally emit more carbon dioxide than smaller people, which is one of the reasons adults seem to be bitten more often than children.
 Source

 Movement and Heat are a big treat too especially when it’s a hot day or if you’re exercising which I find when I’m doing outdoor work or gardening.
 Since mosquitoes prefer old sweat it’s important to make sure that you shower as soon as you can if you’re doing lots of sweating indoors or outdoors.